 Is there a difference in Early College options across the NH community colleges?

 Yes, so it is important to understand that what MCC offers could be different from another NH community college.
-The Community College System has approved a two-year pilot in which each college will consider community needs and respond accordingly.

 How is Early College different from Running Start?